 Sustaining All Life/United to End Racism Events Earth Day 2021

-The Work of SAL and UER
+The Work of No Limits for Women, SAL and UER

 To build a movement powerful enough to resolve the climate crisis, SAL and UER believe that the following barriers must be overcome: (1) longstanding divisions between nations and between groups of people caused by oppression (especially by racism, genocide of Indigenous people, and classism), (2) wide-spread feelings of discouragement and powerlessness, (3) a too-slow response to the escalating damage to the earth’s climate, (4) difficulties in effectively addressing the connections between the environmental crisis and the failures of our economic system.

 We have found that these barriers are most quickly overcome as people heal from the mental and emotional harm caused by oppression.
 SAL and UER events provide opportunities for people to take turns listening to each other while encouraging emotional release.
 We become better able to think, speak out, organize, unite, and lead others in building a sustainable world.

 SAL and UER are projects of and use the tools of Re-evaluation Counseling, which currently exists in 95 countries.